Junior School (Kindergarten to Year 6)

 • Dean of Curriculum and Pedagogy (Kindergarten to Year 3)

-• Dean of Curriculum and Pedagogy (Years 4 to 6)
+• Acting Dean of Studies (Preparatory Year to Year 6)

 • Class Teachers (Kindergarten to Year 6)

-Before our Year 6 students progress into the Senior School, through Years 7 and 8, they undertake a Pro-Social Behaviour program as part of the Aristotle Emotional Intelligence (EI) Development programs.
-This is supported through an established partnership with Swinburne University in Melbourne.
-The Fostering Pro-Social Behaviours EI Development Program targets pro-social behaviours and through a series of activities helps build emotion vocabulary and empowers students to take action and prevent exclusion related behaviour.
+Students in the Junior School will partake in an Emotional Intelligence program as part of the Aristotle Emotional Intelligence (EI) Development program, supported through an established partnership with Swinburne University in Melbourne.
+Students across the Junior School will be involved in the program that will include the development of foundations and building blocks leading towards pro-social behaviours.
+The EI Development Program targets pro-social behaviours through a series of activities, enhancing the emotional vocabulary of our students; it empowers students to act and prevent exclusion related behaviour.
 In addition to this, students define and use our School Core Values to guide behaviour norms and are also provided with the tools to communicate emotional needs in a prosocial manner.

 We look forward to welcoming you to our Junior School.